project-flogo/catalystml-flogo/action/README.md

 ### Configuration.

-   The CML JSON spec is unmarshalled into a [DefinitionConfig](pipeline/definition.go) struct .
-We use this struct to set up [Instance](pipeline/instance.go) of the pipleine.
+   The CML JSON spec is unmarshalled into a [DefinitionConfig](pipeline/definition.go) struct .This struct is used to set up [Instance](pipeline/instance.go) of the pipleine.

 ### Initialization.
-During the initialization of pipeline instance we set up [Mappers](https://github.com/project-flogo/core/blob/master/data/mapper/mapper.go) for Input and Output of the CML.
-We also initialize the [Operations](operation/operation.go) defined in the CML spec.
-We do this by getting the registered operations and initializing those using
+During the initialization of pipeline instance  [Mappers](https://github.com/project-flogo/core/blob/master/data/mapper/mapper.go) are set up for Input and Output of the CML.
+[Operations](operation/operation.go) (defined in the CML spec) are also initialized.
+The Registered operations are fetched  and initialized  using
 [factories](operation/registry.go).
-Here we also set up the input and output mappers for each operation.
+The mappers for input and output of each operation are also initialized.

 ### Execution.
-After the initialization, when the action is called.
-We iterate over an array of initialized operations.
-We [resolve](https://github.com/project-flogo/core/blob/master/data/resolve/resolve.go) the input and output mappers for each operation and add the output in the pipeline [scope](https://github.com/project-flogo/core/blob/master/data/resolve/scope.go).
-We resolve the inputs for the operation using the pipeline scope.
+After the initialization, when the action is called, the program iterates over each operation executing it.
+The input mappers of each operations is resolved before executing it.
+Only the inputs defined by the operation are sent over for the execution.
+There can be other variables in the pipeline scope that are not passed in execution of operation.
+After the execution of operation, the output mappers are resolved and are added in the pipeline scope; even if not needed by further operations.
+For more information on how mappers and resolvers work Please visit [Mappers](https://github.com/project-flogo/core/blob/master/data/mapper/mapper.go)
+, [Resolvers](https://github.com/project-flogo/core/blob/master/data/resolve/resolve.go), [Scope](https://github.com/project-flogo/core/blob/master/data/resolve/scope.go).
+The resolution of input and output is done using pipeline scope .
 The pipeline scope is nothing but the collection of all the variables, which are the output of each operations and input of CML, and its value
 .
-After execution of each operations we resolve the output of CML and return that value.
+After execution of all the operations the output of the CML is resolved and returned